dinhomathias/Amc/Extensions-–-Your-first-Bot.md

 ```
 **Related docs:** [telegram.ext.InlineQueryHandler](http://pythonhosted.org/python-telegram-bot/telegram.ext.inlinequeryhandler.html), [answerInlineQuery](https://core.telegram.org/bots/api#answerinlinequery)

-Not bad - Your Bot can now yell on command (ha!) and via inline.
+Not bad!
+Your Bot can now yell on command (ha!) and via inline mode.

 Some confused users might try to send commands to the bot that it doesn't understand, so you can use a `MessageHandler` with a `command` filter to reply to all commands that were not recognized by the previous handlers.